departmentfortransport/ds-learning-resources/README.md

 * [Using Jupyter in a Virtual Environment (Article)](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/) Guide on setting up a venv kernel for Jupyter Notebooks
 * [Auto Generating Requirements.txt (Article)](https://www.idiotinside.com/2015/05/10/python-auto-generate-requirements-txt/)
 How to auto-generate requirements.txt using pip freeze
+* [A Template for a good README (MD Template)](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) Good template to follow when creating a README.md.

 ## R